syncfusion-content/blazor-docs/blazor/chart/getting-started-wasm.md

 <!-- markdownlint-disable MD040 -->

-# Getting Started for WebAssembly in Blazor Charts Component
+# Blazor Chart Component in Client Side (WebAssembly) App

 This article provides a step-by-step instructions to configure Syncfusion Blazor Chart in a simple Blazor WebAssembly application using Visual Studio 2019.